English Language Learners (ELL) Program

 - Korean 통/번역 서비스

-Eligibility for Participation in the English Language Learner Program:1.
+Eligibility for English Language Development Services1.
 Information from the Home Language Survey (HLS) is used to determine if testing is necessary (applying to both foreign-born and U.S.-born).
-HLS in other languages.

-2. English Language Proficiency Assessment for the 21st Century (ELPA21) Screener* will be administered by the ELL staff either before starting school or within 10 days of attendance.
-This online test covers listening, speaking, reading, and writing skills.*ELPA21 Screener will be administered, starting in the 2017-18 school year.
+2. WIDA Screener* will be administered by the ELD staff either before starting school or within 10 days of attendance.
+This assessment covers listening, speaking, reading, and writing skills.*Starting in the 2021-22 school year, WIDA Screener will be administered.

 - What language did your child first learn to speak?